visika/tesi-magistrale/thesis.typ

 == The water molecule <sec-molecule>

-The first task is the optimization of the geometry and calculation of vibrational properties of the water molecule.
+The first task is the optimization of the geometry and the calculation of vibrational properties of the water molecule.
 We studied the relaxation of the geometry of a single water molecule, also referred to as the monomer, and compared the results with physical values of the gas phase molecule.
 The optimization is tackled with two concurring methods: static local *minimization of the potential energy* and *analysis of vibrational properties* to assess the dynamical stability.